-Based on the Market Systems Analysis, Value chains (timber, charcoal, NWFP/NTFP) with potential for business opportunities will be identified in the FORVAC districts and villages at the early stage of the implementation.
+Based on the Market Systems Analysis, Value chains (timber, charcoal, NWFP/NTFP) with potential for business opportunities have been identified in the FORVAC districts and villages at the early stage of the implementation.
 In case of bigger financial potential, the followings steps can be applied (selected steps can be used also to "smaller products" having local importance):

-- Collection of information on timber, honey and other products, markets and value addition possibilities, identification of value chains with a potential for economically viable development and reviewing related business opportunities - Carrying out a pre-feasibility studies - Project formulation and business plan preparation including required human resources, financing, legal set up and time frame - Selecting an organization/partnership (existing/business ventures, e.g. forming an association, cooperative or company) for implementation of the project or the production idea - Monitoring and evaluation
+- Collection of information on timber, honey and other products, markets and value addition possibilities, identification of value chains with a potential for economically viable development and reviewing related business opportunities - Carrying out pre-feasibility studies - Project formulation and business plan preparation including required human resources, financing, legal set up and time frame - Selecting an organization/partnership (existing/business ventures, e.g. forming an association, cooperative or company) for implementation of the project or the production idea - Monitoring and evaluation

-The selection of a business approach and strategies will also build on the achievements and activities already on going in 57 villages based on inputs provided by the NFBKP II and LIMAS programmes.
+The selection of a business approach and strategies also built on the achievements and activities already on going in 57 villages based on inputs provided by the NFBKP II and LIMAS programmes.

-Furthermore, a profound study on demand, supply and prices for different forest products (hardwood tree species-based) will be conducted in domestic and export markets.
-Lesser-known timber species will also be assessed and their use promoted, as seen feasible, to ensure demand for a wider range of species.
+Furthermore, a profound study on demand, supply and prices for different forest products (hardwood tree species-based) has been conducted in domestic and export markets.
+Lesser-known timber species have been assessed and their use promoted, as seen feasible, to ensure demand for a wider range of species.